Jacobbaffour20/Jacobbaffour20/README.md

 # 💫 About Me:
-Hi, I’m Jake.
+🔭Hi, I’m Jake.
 I’m currently an apprentice at an automobile mechanic shop specializing in transmission servicing and repairs.
-I studied Computer Science and Engineering at UMaT and completed my national service at Axxend Corp and the Ghana Revenue Authority.<br><br>I’m learning full-stack web and mobile development in JavaScript, and I’m open to internships, graduate trainee roles, and project collaborations—especially in JavaScript.
-I earned my AWS Cloud Practitioner certification in 2025.<br><br>Ask me about cars, tech, or music.<br>Fun fact: I’m a mechanic by day, developer by night.
+🧑‍🎓I studied Computer Science and Engineering at UMaT and completed my national service at Axxend Corp and the Ghana Revenue Authority.<br><br>📚I’m learning full-stack web and mobile development in JavaScript, and I’m open to internships, graduate trainee roles, and project collaborations—especially in JavaScript.
+🗞️I earned my AWS Cloud Practitioner certification in 2025.<br><br>Ask me about cars🚗, tech👩‍💻, or music🎶.<br>Fun fact: I’m a mechanic🧑‍🔧 by day, developer🧑‍💻 by night.

 ## 🌐 Socials: